Monika-81/wanderlust-p5/README.md

 #### **Edit & Delete Post**
 To edit the post, the user can either find their post through the search bar, their profile page or directly after they have created a new post.
-From the desired post the user would like to edit or delete, their is a three dot drop down menu at the end of the post.
+From the desired post the user would like to edit or delete, there is a three dot drop down menu icon at the end of the post.
 The user gets the choice to either edit or delete the post.

-If the user choses to edit the post, the are taken back to the form create page but the forms fields are prepopulated with the content of the post the user wishes to edit.
+If the user cho0ses to edit the post, they are taken back to the form create page but the forms fields are prepopulated with the content of the post the user wishes to edit.
 The user can edit all or none of the fields or cancel the edit.

-If the user instead chooses to delete their post, the first get a confirmation message so no post are deleted by misstake.
+If the user instead chooses to delete their post, the first get a confirmation message so no post are deleted by mistake.

 (**User Story 13 & 16**)
 <details>